astashov/liftosaur/blog/docs/index.md

 The `attempt` variable will be increased across workouts, and then reset to 0 once you hit 3 successful attempts.

 Another use case for the state variables is in reusing the `progress: custom()` logic.
 The scripts can become pretty large, and usually you want multiple exercises to follow the same logic.
 So, for that you can reuse it!
-For that, just specify the exercise you're reusing the logic from like this: `Bench Press / 3x8 / progress: custom() { ...Squat }`.
+For that, just specify the exercise you're reusing the logic from like this: `Bench Press, Barbell / 3x8 / progress: custom() { ...Squat, Barbell }`.
 I.e. add it within the curly braces - `{` and `}` (without tildas!
 So the app would know it's not the script itself).
 For example, if we want to reuse the logic above, it'd look like this:

 {% plannercode %}
-Bench Press / 3x8 / progress: custom(attempt: 0) {~
+Bench Press, Barbell / 3x8 / progress: custom(attempt: 0) {~
   if (completedReps >= reps) {
     state.attempt += 1
     if (state.attempt > 3) {